-Bamboo provides two ways to connect to an Oracle database using JDBC or using a datasource.
-JDBC is generally simpler and is the recommended method.
+Bamboo provides two ways to connect to an Oracle database: using JDBC or using a datasource.
+We recommend to use JDBC because this method is simpler.

 See Supported platforms for other information about the versions of Oracle supported by Bamboo.